-In his two-and-a-half hour Archive interview, Hume Cronyn (1911-2003) talks about his long association in the theater, in television, and in film, often opposite his late wife Jessica Tandy.
-He recalls his television debut in a 1939 NBC production called "Her Majesty's Voice."
-He discusses his film association with director Alfred Hitchcock, starting with his screen debut in "Shadow of A Doubt" and later "Lifeboat" and "Under Capricorn."
+In his two-and-a-half-hour interview, Hume Cronyn (1911-2003) talks about his long career in the theater, in television, and in film, often opposite his late wife Jessica Tandy.
+He recalls his television debut in a 1939 NBC production called Her Majesty's Voice.
+He discusses his film association with director Alfred Hitchcock, starting with his screen debut in Shadow of A Doubt and later Lifeboat and Under Capricorn.
 He describes his appearances on live television on such series as Omnibus and Studio One.
 Cronyn talks about his work with Jessica Tandy on the first network series to be seen in color, The Marriage (1954), based on their radio show.
-He details his later work in television as well as his long-running Broadway show opposite Jessica Tandy, "The Gin Game," which was filmed and shown on PBS in 1984.
-Michael Rosen conducted the interview on June 24, 1999 in Fairfield, Connecticut.
+He details his later work in television as well as his long-running Broadway show opposite Jessica Tandy, The Gin Game, which was filmed and shown on PBS in 1984.
+Michael Rosen conducted the interview on June 24, 1999 in Fairfield, CT.